awesto/django-shop/docs/reference/order.rst

 detail views using the serializers :class:`shop.rest.serializers.OrderListSerializer` and :class:`shop.rest.serializers.OrderDetailSerializer`.
 Sometimes these defaults aren't enough and must be extended by a customized serializer.
-Say, our order contains a reference to the shipping address.
-Then we can add this as a new field to our serializer class:
+Say, our order contains a reference to the shipping and billing addresses.
+Then we can extend our serializer class by adding them:

 .. code-block:: python
 	:caption: myshop/serializers.py